davidseve/cloud-native-deployment-strategies/README.md

 ```
 echo "$(oc get routes products-umbrella-online -n blue-green-gitops --template='http://{{.spec.host}}')/products"
 ```
-And the offline route
+And the Offline route
 ```
 echo "$(oc get routes products-umbrella-offline -n blue-green-gitops --template='http://{{.spec.host}}')/products"
 ```
+Notices that in the each microservice response we have add metadata information to see better the `version`, `color`, `mode` of each applications.
+This will help us to see the changes while we do the Blue/Green deployment.

-Becaus right now we have the same version v1.0.0 in both colors we will have the same response
+Becaus right now we have the same version v1.0.1 in both colors we will have almost the same response, only the mode will change.
 ```json
 {
    "products":[